-- Depending on your host country’s requirements, you may need to give up your passport for weeks/months; research requirements before planning international travel prior to your program.
+- Depending on your host country’s requirements, you may need to give up your passport for weeks/months to the embassy of that country as part of your visa application process; research requirements before planning international travel prior to your program.

 - Visa/residence permits requirements vary from country to country and by duration of stay.